-Whether you adopted a new cat or are fostering kittens that are going to be temporarily integrated into your home after a quarantine period, follow these 8 steps for a peaceful cat-to-cat introduction.
-Continue reading to learn about Finch and Tosca’s stories for two real-life examples of what cat-to-cat introductions can look like.
+Whether you adopted a new cat or are fostering kittens, follow these steps for a peaceful cat-to-cat introduction.
+Continue reading to hear two real-life examples of what cat-to-cat introductions can look like.

 Why You Need to Bother with Cat Introductions

-Not doing a proper introduction means you are essentially forcing your cats to coexist, and this can lead to behavioral issues.
-Cats may avoid using the litter box, scratch unwanted areas, or even hide for long periods of time.
+Not doing a proper introduction means you essentially force your cats to coexist, and this can lead to behavioral issues.
+Cats may avoid using the litter box, scratch unwanted areas, stop eating, or hide for long periods of time.

 It’s possible that your cats may never get along without your help.
-From the moment you decided to add an additional cat to your home, you made a commitment to help the cats form the best relationship possible.
+From the moment you decided to add an additional cat to your home, you make a commitment to help the cats form a positive relationship.

 Getting Started with the Introduction Process